-There should be enough space to move around and to fit in a number of furniture, so the ideal dimension is usually 5.2m x 5.0m.
+An average living room has enough space to move around and to fit in a number of furniture, so the ideal dimension is 5.2m x 5.0m.
 With enough floor area to work with, you can rearrange your furniture every now and then to give your home a ‘new’ look.

 We also know that Australia can be really hot and dry during summer, so you may want to consider cross flow ventilation and your house orientation for the best energy efficiency.
 The windows should placed strategically to allow a cold summer breeze to enter the house and large window openings should be on the North side to allow heat in winter due to the sun angle.

 Master Bedroom Size